chrisman/advent-of-code/2020/docs/notes.md

 an AoC dev journal

+## Day 5

+Saturday morning doing day 5.
+Part 1 was fine and fun.
+I like doing data transformations.

+Part 2 had a lot of extra cruft and red herrings in the description I think, so I didn't understand what it was asking for at first.
+But when I figured it out, a quick for loop finished it off.

 ## Day 4

 part 1 was quick. adding the validations for part 2 was time consuming, and now my answer is off by one and I don't know why.
 I could probably figure it out if I tested each validation, but I don't want to spend the time or effort to do that.